/media/2rajrzdo/strategic-investing.png

 Like you I of course I did not overnight decide to implement it, it followed months of research.
 And it took a lot of convincing.

-Why Momentum?
+Why ETF Momentum?

 You know momentum is a factor we've built into most of our investment strategies, but I never implemented a pure momentum strategy.

-It all started a long time ago when I read a book by Gary Antonacci called Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk.
+It all started a long time ago when I read the great book by Gary Antonacci called Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk.
+We also wrote two articles on it which you can read here:

 Mastering Dual Momentum: The Art of Combining Absolute and Relative Strength